-Duckworth, Durbin Announce Screening Committee, Application Process For Federal District Court In The Northern District Of Illinois
+Duckworth, Durbin Announce Screening Committee Application Process For Federal District Court In The Northern District of Illinois

-[WASHINGTON, D.C.] – U.S. Senator Tammy Duckworth (D-IL) and U.S. Senate Majority Whip Dick Durbin (D-IL), Chair of the Senate Judiciary Committee today announced that they will begin accepting applications from those interested in serving as a Federal District Court Judge in the Northern District of Illinois Eastern Division.
+[WASHINGTON, D.C.] – Today, U.S. Senator Tammy Duckworth (D-IL) and U.S. Senate Majority Whip Dick Durbin (D-IL), Chair of the Senate Judiciary Committee, announced that they will begin accepting applications from those interested in serving as a Federal District Court Judge in the Northern District of Illinois Eastern Division.
 The Senators will be assisted by a screening committee whose task is to review and vet District Court candidates and advise the Senators regarding the candidates’ qualifications and fitness for the position.

 “Our constitutional responsibility to advise and consent is one of the most important duties we have in the Senate.
 As we make recommendations for lifetime judicial appointments, we will benefit from the guidance and insights of our distinguished screening committee,” the Senators said.
 “We thank the members of the screening committee for their willingness to serve and look forward to recommending qualified and experienced individuals to the White House.”